graphprotocol/rfcs/engineering-plans/0002-ethereum-tracing-cache.md

  Within this graph:
  * Edges which are labelled refer to some subset of the output data.
  * Edges which are not labelled refer to the entire set of the output data.
- * Each node executes once for each contiguous range it.
+ * Each node executes once for each contiguous range of blocks.
 That is, it merges all incoming data before executing, and executes the minimum possible times.
  * The example given is just for 2 addresses.
 The actual code must work on sets of addresses.

  ```mermaid